O(16)$\times$O(16) heterotic theory on $AdS_3\times S^3\times T^4$: Introduction

-In this paper, we repeat the analysis for a $AdS_{3}\times S^{3}\times T^{4}$ background and study the spectrum around a critical point in the $T^{4}$ space.
+In this paper, we analyze the $AdS_{3}\times S^{3}$ background of the $O(16)\times O(16)$ theory on a string scale $T^{4}$ and study the spectrum around a critical point in the $T^{4}$ moduli space.
 In our construction, there are two $H_{3}$ fluxes $(n_{1},n_{5})$ on $AdS_{3}$ and $S^{3}$ respectively.
 At tree-level, the string coupling is frozen at the following value \be g^{2}_{s}=\frac{v|n_{5}|}{(2\pi)^{4}|n_{1}|} \ee where $v$ is the volume of $T^{4}$ in string units.
 In the $n_{1}\rr 0$ limit, $g_{s}$ blows up.
-However, as can be seen in~\eqref{small n1 expansions}, $g_{s}$ is stabilized at a finite value for $n_{1}=0$ when we add the one loop correction, which is the same behavior as seen in~\cite{Baykara:2022cwj}.
-Therefore, for $n_{1}=0$, we have intrinsically quantum vacua for different values of $n_{5}$, but we will find that strictly in this limit we run in to trouble with scalars from the $T^4$ moduli dropping below the BF bound.
-Addressing the question of whether the one-loop potential can uplift the tree-level vacuum to de Sitter, we conclude that this uplift never happens for the $T^{4}$ compactification.
+However, as can be seen in~\eqref{small n1 expansions}, $g_{s}$ is stabilized at a finite value for $n_{1}=0$ when we add the one-loop correction, which is the same behavior as seen in~\cite{Baykara:2022cwj}.
+Therefore, for $n_{1}=0$, we have intrinsically quantum vacua for different values of $n_{5}$, but we will find that strictly in this limit, we run into trouble with scalars from the $T^4$ moduli dropping below the BF bound.
+Addressing the question of whether the one-loop potential can uplift the tree-level vacuum to de Sitter, we conclude that this uplift never happens for the $T^{4}$ compactification, and we also provide a slightly generalized argument along the lines of \cite{Basile:2020mpt} to show that the absence of this uplift shouldn't be surprising.
 The analysis of fluctuations around the vacuum solution reveals that there are no tachyons below the BF bound or other perturbative instabilities coming from the six-dimensional supergravity fields, and, at least for a range of fluxes, there are no tachyons below the BF bound coming from the torus moduli either.